-This is ideally suited for evaluation purposes and testing Spark queries in EI Analytics.
+This is ideally suited for evaluation purposes and testing Spark queries in DAS.

-Additionally, in the Cluster mode, EI Analytics can be setup without a Spark application.
-This allows other components to use the EI Analytics cluster as an external Spark cluster.
+Additionally, in the Cluster mode, DAS can be setup without a Spark application.
+This allows other components to use the DAS cluster as an external Spark cluster.
 For example, WSO2 Machine Learner can use the Spark cluster embedded in WSO2 DAS.

 |For clustered production setups.|

-In this mode, EI Analytics acts only as a Spark client pointing to a separate Spark master.
+In this mode, DAS acts only as a Spark client pointing to a separate Spark master.

-This is suited to scenarios where you want to submit EI analytics jobs to an external Spark cluster.
+This is suited to scenarios where you want to submit DAS analytics jobs to an external Spark cluster.

 The following topics list out the configuration instructions for the different deployment modes and also provide instructions on disabling Spark applications.

-This is the default mode for a typical EI Analytics instance.
-This mode enables users to evaluate Spark analytics in the EI Analytics Server.
+This is the default mode for a typical DAS instance.
+This mode enables users to evaluate Spark analytics in the Data Analytics Server.
 In this mode, a separate master or worker is not spawned.
 Instead, everything would run on a single JVM.
 Therefore, certain options like Spark Master UI and Spark Worker UI are not active.

 Do the following to configure local mode.